1979 Philadelphia Eagles season

 They appeared in the postseason for the second consecutive year, an attainment that the team had not achieved for three decades.
 They would make the playoffs again in the following two seasons before a six-year drought.
 The Eagles managed to host and win their first playoff game since 1960.
+They would ultimately fall in the divisional round to the Tampa Bay Buccaneers by a score of 24–17.

 Offseason

 After going 9–7 in the 1978 season and making the playoffs, the Eagles found themselves having to follow rule 3 of the draft – "Teams that made the playoffs are then ordered by which round of the playoffs they are eliminated" – meaning four teams with a record the same or better than the Eagles would pick in front of them.

-NFL Draft
+NFL draft

-The 1979 NFL Draft was the procedure by which National Football League teams selected amateur college football players.
+The 1979 NFL draft was the procedure by which National Football League teams selected amateur college football players.
 It is officially known as the NFL Annual Player Selection Meeting.
 The draft was held May 3–4, 1979 in New York City.
-As was started with the 1977 NFL Draft, this was 12 rounds.
+As was started with the 1977 NFL draft, this was 12 rounds.

 The Philadelphia Eagles got the 19th to the 21st picks in the 12 rounds.
 They had overcome the traded-away draft picks of the Mike McCormack era.
 The Eagles had waited but they finally had a first-round pick and other low-round draft picks.
 They would use these and build a team as 7 of the 10 draft picks made the team for the coming years.